There are many types of grief that people, and children, deal with over the holiday season.

 Coping with death around the holidays

-It is sad anytime someone you love dies, but when those deaths happen around the holidays, it’s hard to remember why you are supposed to be happy.
+Sadly, anytime someone you love dies when those deaths happen around the holidays, it’s hard to remember why you are supposed to be happy.

-My mom ended up entering the witness protection program shortly after my eighth grade Christmas.
-I was able to find her and move in with her after I graduated high school at the end of July.
+I found her and moved in with her after I graduated high school at the end of July.

 That Christmas season consisted of two funerals, one in Montana and one in Florida, yet another traumatic fight with my grandma, and so much grief.

 A few years later, my twenty-year-old brother-in-law committed suicide on New Year’s Eve.

 My mother-in-law, and my husband, have not ushered in the New Year with glee at any point during the last 15 years.

 My father, who I reunited with after my mother’s death, didn’t die around the holidays.